boschglobal/luisy/docs/source/reruns.rst

 tasks computed at runtime are compared with the persisted hashes.
 If code of a task changes then its hash changes, the task is executed again, and its outfile is overwritten.
-Moreover, all the downstream dependencies of this task are re-run as well as their input may changes.
+Moreover, all the downstream dependencies of this task are re-run as well as their input may have changed.

 Long story short: **You will never have to manually delete files anymore**